startyourlab/workshop/README.md

 The Start Your Lab Workshops project is part of an open-source initiative to teach academic research labs how to leverage modern tools and support them with industry best practices.

-For a hosted example workshop, see: the slides for the Coman Lab [here](./coman-lab-meeting-slides.html).
+For a hosted example workshop, see:

+- The slides for the Coman Lab meeting [here](./coman-lab-meeting-slides.html)
+- The slides for the Goldenberg-Jordan Lab meeting [here](./goldenberg-jordan-lab-meeting-slides.html)

 ### Built With